 We offer polished mixes ready for the mastering stage of the recording process.
 Whether you take advantage of our in-house mastering or have a preferred mastering engineer in mind, we work with artists and producers alike to achieve a mix-down that they are satisfied with.
 There are no cut-and-paste mixes, and revisions are considered part of the process.

 Editing audio, MIDI, and other digital files typically goes hand in hand with mixing.
-This is the process where cuts and fades are implimented to audio in Pro Tools.
-This also includes organizing sessions, naming tracks and files, automation, time and pitch correction, or altering notes, velosities, and patches to MIDI files.
+This is the process where cuts and fades are implemented to audio in Pro Tools.
+This also includes organizing sessions, naming tracks and files, automation, time and pitch correction, or altering notes, velocities, and patches to MIDI files.

 - AIFF / .aif

 Afterthoughts Music Studio offers mobile recording.
 We can record you or your group on location anywhere in the Greater Houston Area up to 18 microphone or line signals directly into Pro Tools with the same quality we do in house.
 Call for a quote.